hariclerry/mediawiki/tests/playwright/Report.md

 ### Migrating from WebdriverIO

-From the various evaluations done against WebdriverIO, there seems to be great potential replacement in the future and Puppeteer and Playwright seem to stand out in terms of both speed, Stability.
+From the various evaluations done against WebdriverIO, there seems to be great potential replacement in the future and Puppeteer and Playwright seem to stand out in terms of both speed and stability.
 However, the question being asked is, is it worth migrating from WebdriverIO to another test automation framework?
-Let’s look at the Advantages and disadvantages of a potential migration;
+Let’s look at the advantages and disadvantages of a potential migration;

 #### Advantages